 Continuing Education and Recertification

 In keeping your personal trainer certification current, every one of these fitness certification agencies requires you to maintain your CPR/AED certified status, in addition to acquiring a set amount of continuing education credits (CECs).
-ACE, NSCA, NASM and ISSA all require 20 CE’s, while ACSM requires 45.
-All these organizations usually count similar forms of education for credit, such as going to fitness industry-related conferences, taking certain web-based or in-person classes, and even online seminars.
-Most of the time there is a cost associated with the continuing education medium.
-This entire process is called recertification and needs to be done every 2-3 years depending on the organization.
+One CEC is equivalent to around 10 hours of continuing education.
+ACE, NSCA, NASM and ISSA all require 20 CEC’s, while ACSM requires 45.
+All these organizations usually count similar forms of education for credit, such as going to fitness industry-related conferences, taking web-based or in-person classes, and even attending online seminars.
+Most of the time there is a cost associated with the continuing education medium, though free opportunities are available here and there.
+This entire process is called recertification and needs to be taken care of every 2-3 years depending on the organization.

 The American College of Sports Medicine has the least expensive recertification fee of $30 every 3 years.
 On the other hand, they also call for the largest amount of CECs, with 45 required in the same 3-year time frame.
 About one hour of time spent on continuing education is equal to 1 credit.
 ACSM holds numerous conferences across the nation throughout the year, web-based workshops, and online seminars.
 They also acknowledge continuing education credits acquired from various other health and fitness companies.

 For ACE personal trainer recertification, it comes around every two years and costs up to $139 depending on whether you submit the form online or through mail.
 The required 20 continuing education credits (1 hour equivalent to 1 credit) can be picked up through various ACE affiliated live and online courses or workshops and through attending the ACE Symposium, a 3-day event held annually featuring presentations and demonstrations by fitness industry experts.
 You also receive CECs when you become certified in any of ACE’s 10 specialty fields.